mvpatel2000/DynamicEnvRL/README.md

 This folder is a copy of the original trained policies from the notebooks.
 These were used to ensure the algorithms were properly written and everything was connected properly.
 These are also used for demos.
 The secondary policy v generated from duel training is stored here.

 ## scripts
 This folder contains various python scripts for testing.
 These were developed after prototyping was completed in the jupyter notebooks.
 They support threading, queuing multiple experiments, and parallel sampling so they can be run for extended periods on a compute cluster.
+This is to get multiple trials as RL is notoriously noisy.

 ## results
 This folder stores output and results from the scripts.

+## Other Notebooks
+There are three jupyter notebooks outside of any folder.
+These were used for generating graphs and analysis of results collected from the scripts.

+## rllab
+The local folder of rllab is the one used in this research.
+This is a fork that blends together pieces from rllab-adv, an offshoot that was developed by lerrel but discontinued.
+It also contains several modernizations and upgrades as rllab has not been sufficiently maintained.
+Upon completion of this research, a pull request will be submitted that includes these upgrades.
+A new version of rllab-adv will also be released.